asciinema/asciinema-server/lib/asciinema_web/templates/doc/embedding.html.md

 The `speed` option alters the playback speed.
 The default speed is 1 which means it plays at the unaltered, original speed.

+### i / idleTimeLimit

+The `i` (or `idleTimeLimit`) option allows reducing terminal inactivity periods to a given number of seconds.

+For example, when set to 2 any inactivity longer than 2 seconds will be "compressed" to 2 seconds.

+When not specified it defaults to (first non-blank):

+- the "Idle time limit" value set on asciicast's settings page,
+- `idle_time_limit` value from asciicast header (saved when passing `-i <sec>` to `asciinema rec`),
+- no limit, when it was not specified at the time of recording.

 ### size

 The `size` option alters the size of the terminal font.
 There are 3 available